 Paraquat, a toxic herbicide, has been widely used throughout the United States since 1962.
 It can be found under numerous brand names, such as Blanco and Parazone, and most products that contain it have a concentration of 44% paraquat.
 However, there are certain states where paraquat is employed in tremendous amounts.

 Since 1990, we have been pursuing compensation on behalf of victims of toxic exposure, which is our main area of practice.
-For example, if you or a family member was exposed to paraquat and came to struggle with Parkinson's disease.
-As a result, we will provide you with quality legal assistance to recover the financial compensation you are entitled to from the liable manufacturers.
+Our attorneys are dedicated to helping as many people who developed Parkinson's disease following paraquat exposure as possible obtain the compensation they deserve for their suffering.
+We will provide you with quality legal assistance to recover the money you are entitled to from the liable manufacturers.

 Although the legal process is complex and tedious, it will require minimal involvement on your part.
 A family member can help you navigate it, as we know that people with this brain disorder have a difficult time explaining their situation.
 The only documents we will need from you are evidence of your paraquat exposure and proof of your related diagnosis, which must be Parkinson's disease.